ManticoreGamesInc/platform-documentation/docs/scripting/conventions.md

 * Where possible, use getters and setters
   * Unless otherwise noted, mutating return types will affect the game object (pass by reference)
+  * Properties use getter/setter methods unless you can both get _and_ set the value (in which case you can directly access it via the dot syntax)

+Note that some implementations (e.g. with private fields) may result in a reference to self being used, so you use the dot syntax rather than colon for methods; this is fine (although passing in a dummy parameter to enable the use of `:` is ideal), really  just keep to the naming conventions.

 ## General